Nycrera/ytdl-web-app/README.md

 or alternatively you can use pm2 right ?
 Install the pm2 then

 `$ npm install pm2 -g`

-you can create a app that will reset if anythink bad happens.
+you can create a app that will reset if anything bad happens.

 `$ pm2 start index --name yt-dl-app`